Entanglement Growth from Entangled States: A Unified Perspective on Entanglement Generation and Transport

 For RQC protocols of $\alpha, \beta \in [0, 2\pi]$, the specific points $(\alpha, \beta)=(0,0),(0,2\pi),(2\pi,0),$ and $(2\pi,2\pi)$ are trivial as the operator $\hat{U}_{i,i+1}$ can be decomposed into a tensor product of single-qubit gates.
-Most other values of $(\alpha, \beta)$ lead to full thermalization, as evidenced by the HCEE saturating near the Haar measure average value in the half-filling sector \cite{PhysRevB.108.245101, PhysRevD.100.105010, PhysRevE.93.052106, PhysRevLett.71.1291, PhysRevLett.133.070402} which marked by dashed lines in Fig.~\ref{fig1}(d,e), Fig.~\ref{fig2} and Fig.~\ref{fig3}.
-Non-thermalization behavior occurs only for a set of special parameter values which can be classified into 5 categories, based on the distinct saturation values of their HCEE.
+Generic choices of $(\alpha, \beta)$ are expected to lead to full thermalization, where the HCEE saturates near the Haar measure average value in the half-filling sector \cite{PhysRevB.108.245101, PhysRevD.100.105010, PhysRevE.93.052106, PhysRevLett.71.1291, PhysRevLett.133.070402} which is marked by dashed lines in Fig.~\ref{fig1}(d,e), Fig.~\ref{fig2} and Fig.~\ref{fig3}.
+Non-thermalization behavior occurs only for a small set of special parameter values, which we classify into 5 categories based on the distinct saturation values of their HCEE.
 Within each category, different parameter choices for $(\alpha, \beta)$ lead to dynamics with almost the same saturating HCEE value.
 The random SWAP circuit mentioned above is one of these 5 categories.
 The parameter setting for these categories is summarized in Table~\ref{tab:1}.

-Fig.~\ref{fig2}(a) displays the localized dynamics for a long time starting from $|\psi(T)\rangle$, where the evolution under different non-thermal dynamics reveals distinct behaviors.
+Fig.~\ref{fig2}(a) displays the localized dynamics for a long time starting from $|\psi(\tau)\rangle$, where the evolution under different non-thermal dynamics reveals distinct behaviors.
 For both the Hamiltonian MBL and the Floquet MBL protocols, the HCEE exhibits a characteristic slow, logarithmic growth in time.
 It eventually reaches a saturation value that, while significantly higher than the initial HCEE, remains well below the Haar measure average value in the half-filling sector.
-In sharp contrast to MBL dynamics, the evolution governed by the non-interacting AL Hamiltonian shows almost no further increase in HCEE, confirming that interactions are crucial for moving the entanglement.
-The dynamics under RQC protocols are presented in Fig.~\ref{fig2}(b).
-RQC(A-D) display a diverse range of behaviors.
-RQC(A) almost fails to increase HCEE beyond the initial value.
-In contrast, RQC(B-D) all facilitate HCEE growth, but with distinct non-thermal steady values.
+In sharp contrast, the dynamics governed by the non-interacting AL Hamiltonian (Fig.~\ref{fig2}(a)) and the RQC(A) protocol (Fig.~\ref{fig2}(b)) both show almost no further increase in HCEE, among which the former confirms that interactions are crucial for moving the entanglement.
+The other non-thermal RQC protocols, RQC(B-D), all facilitate HCEE growth, but with distinct steady values.